gptscript-ai/function-calling-test-suite/README.md

-# function-benchmark
+# function-calling-test-suite

-`function-benchmark` is a pragmatic test framework for assessing the function calling capabilities of large language models (LLMs).
+`function-calling-test-suite` (`FCTS`) is a pragmatic test framework for assessing the function calling capabilities of large language models (LLMs).

 ## Test spec overview